TARA K. STRENG-SCHROETER

 -

-Supervised volunteer survivor advocates who worked with survivors at the hospital, at their university, or within the criminal justice system.
+In this role, I additionally supervised volunteer survivor advocates who worked with survivors at the hospital, at their university, or within the criminal justice system.

 -